micmankos/card_deck/README.md

 The project uses conda 4.5.4 and python 3.6.5.
 Testing and linting are done with pytest and pylint respectively.

 Make sure to activate your conda environment for this project.
-Installs conda dependencies followed by pip dependencies
+Install conda dependencies followed by pip dependencies
 ```sh
 conda install --file conda_req.txt
 pip install -r requirements.txt